gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

-On the other hand, anyone understanding philosophy as does Oakeshott will be able to visit and leave various fishing grounds without becoming attached to any of them as an "ultimate fishing ground," since he will understand that no such ultimate ground exists: they are all "arrests" in experience, and so all abstract and defective.
+On the other hand, anyone understanding philosophy as does Oakeshott will be able to visit and leave various fishing grounds without becoming attached to any of them as an "ultimate fishing ground," since he will understand that no such ultimate ground exists: they are all "arrests" in experience.
 And in "Political Philosophy," Oakeshott makes this explicit: "Philosophical reflection, on the other hand, is what happens when [that] kind of anchorage [i.e., attachment to some particular "fishing ground"] is rejected, each scene being permitted fully to supersede the one before" (1993: 143).
+(As mentioned earlier, this essay actually *refutes* Gerencser's claim that Oakeshott had "lost faith" in the idea of experience without reservation or arrest, rather than being evidence backing the claim.)

 And we might explain some of the confusion that leads writers to try to identify one of Oakeshott's fishing grounds with another is due to their not fully understanding the philosophical basis behind his free exploration of various arrests in